Los Prietos Boys Camp3900 Paradise Road

 - All relatives must check in at the Administration Office upon arrival at the facility prior to the graduation ceremony.

-- Wards and their parent or legal guardian must meet with the Community Transition Officer (CTO) in the Administration Office prior to leaving the facility.
+- Youth and their parent or legal guardian must meet with the Community Transition Officer (CTO) in the Administration Office prior to leaving the facility.

-- Wards and their parent or legal guardian must check-out at the Administration Office before leaving the facility.
+- Youth and their parent or legal guardian must check-out at the Administration Office before leaving the facility.

-- All wards are required to attend Los Robles High School while committed to Los Prietos.
-If the ward is a high school graduate and under the age of 18, he will be afforded the opportunity to participate in vocational training as part of his school program.
+- All youth are required to attend Los Robles High School while committed to LPBC.
+If the youth is a high school graduate and under the age of 18, he will be afforded the opportunity to participate in vocational training as part of his school program.

-The Parent/Guardian Letter provides a more detailed look at the Los Prietos Boys Camp and Boys Academy programs, including program content, evaluation methods, and program goals.
+The Parent/Guardian Letter - English (Parent/Guardian Letter - Spanish) provides a more detailed look at the Los Prietos Boys Camp program, including program content, evaluation methods, and program goals.

 Frequently Asked Questions